Quickstart

 1) Generate API Key

-Generate an API key that will be used to authenticate against ingest endpoints:
+Generate an API key that will be used to authenticate against your ingest endpoint.
+The same key works for both HTTP (X-API-Key header) and MQTT (password field in CONNECT):

 2) Connect S3